A Dentist on Natural Teeth Whitening–And Which Procedure to Skip

 Hydrogen Peroxide or Baking Soda for Brushing

-Both baking soda and hydrogen peroxide work to alkalize and oxidize, but work better when allowed to sit on the teeth.
+Both baking soda and hydrogen peroxide alkalize and oxidize, but they work better when allowed to sit on the teeth.
 When brushing, the contact time isn’t very long, so the effect may be minimal for teeth whitening.

 Strengthening the enamel will make the teeth appear more white.
 You can rebuild the enamel with herbal horsetail and homeopathic cell salts like Calc Fluor and Calc Phos, and adding Vitamin D3 and K2 will pull calcium into the teeth, making them stronger and more resilient.

 Most professional whitening is done with Hydrogen or Carbamide Peroxide gels.
 The gel stays in contact with the tooth, so it works for a longer time and has more effect.
 The biggest caveat is the strength of the gel.
 The higher concentration of peroxide, the faster the teeth whitening and the higher the sensitivity potential.

 I don’t recommend boosting teeth whitening with lights because it works faster and can lead to a lot of tooth dehydration and sensitivity.